sakari-rai/cursedscreen/README.md

 # Cursed Screen Animation

-This project is a fun animation program written in C++ using the ncurses library.
+Non-interactive terminal demo application written in C++ using Curses (PDCurses on Windows).
 The program displays moving parts as triangles that bounce around the screen.

 ## Features